 According to the Bible, these prophesies are certain to come to pass (Revelation 22:6).

-Now when will this happen?
+Now when will the great earthquake the Bible tells of happen?

 While there will be various earthquakes, storms, etc. that will affect islands until the return of Jesus Christ, the Bible tells us that the greatest earthquake happens after a certain event: